-Impact: The 2008-2010 recession has negatively affected the property valuation for Cuyahoga County leading to a decline from \$32.5 billion to \$29.8 billion.
-Based on this valuation, the annual debt service capacity of one-tenth of one percent would be \$29.8 million and apply to all debt issued by the Authority.
+Impact: The 2008-2010 recession has negatively affected the property valuation for Cuyahoga County.
+A triennial adjustment was made on the total assessed valuation leading to a decline from \$31.7 billion in 2008 to \$29.8 billion in 2010.
+It fell again to \$27.6 billion after the full reappraisal of all property in 2012.
+Based on the valuation, the annual debt service capacity of one-tenth of one percent would be \$27.6 million and apply to all debt issued by the Authority.
+For 2013, the inside millage is projected to drop by another 5 percent.

 3. Restriction: The total amount of annual debt service on unvoted general obligation (GO) bonds issued by overlapping subdivisions is limited to ten mills of assessed valuation.
-Overlapping subdivisions, include Cuyahoga County and various municipalities, school districts, and townships within the taxing district.
+Overlapping subdivisions include Cuyahoga County and various municipalities, school districts, and townships within the taxing district.

 Impact: The ten-mill limit provision pertains to all unvoted debt regardless of the source of payment and historically has been the most restrictive to the Authority.
-At the end of 2011, this restriction remains above the 10-mill limitation with 10.6 mills in use, primarily due to the decrease in property valuation, leaving 0.00 mills for additional debt issuances.
-The fact that the 10-mill limit has been exceeded is now another factor to be considered as the Authority prepares for an additional debt issuance in FY2012.
+At the end of 2012, this restriction remains well above the 10-mill limitation with 11.46 mills in use, primarily due to decreases in property valuation, leaving 0.00 mills for additional debt issuances.
+The fact that the 10-mill limit has been exceeded was another factor to be considered as the Authority prepared for an additional debt issuance in FY 2012 resulting in revenue bonds being issued instead of general obligation bonds.

-Beyond that, it should be noted that in 1996, the Authority bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. The Authority issued debt in 2008, and refinanced debt at a lower interest rate.
-The Authority did not issue debt in 2009, 2010, or 2011.
-Fitch Investors Service currently holds the A+ rating for GCRTA and Moody is at Aa3.
+Beyond that, it should be noted that in 1996, the Authoritys bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. The Authority last issued G.O. debt in 2008, and refinanced debt at a lower interest rate.
+In FY 2012, the Authority issued revenue bonds for \$25.0 million in new debt and \$17.4 million in a refinancing issuance.
+The Authority currently holds a %AA: rating with S & P and an %A2+rating with Moodys.